swarit502/git-first-day/README.md

 # git-first-day
 this is my first day using git \
-hi my name is swarit kumar
+hi my name is swarit